Back to overview

 They should invest in new drives and technology and not be afraid to ask for outside help or consultation.
 It's in recognising the failings of the past and resolving to improve that firms will see a more accessible and diversified legal progression that those with a disability can feel comfortable approaching.

-Charlie Hooper (he/him) is the senior customer success executive at AllHires
+Charlie Hooper (he/him) is the customer success manager at AllHires